 If texting your new leads isn’t a competitive advantage, I don’t know what is.

-As if that’s not enough to convince you to pay attention to business texting, here are 152 more reasons why:
+As if that’s not enough to convince you to pay attention to business text marketing, here are over 100 more reasons:

 A few good reasons why your business needs to be Textafied.